-With all these elements working in unison it results in high speed and quality product releases.
-A faster responsiveness to customer needs, and ultimately a better working environment.
+With all these elements working in unison, it results in high-speed and quality product releases.
+As well as, faster responsiveness to customer needs, and ultimately a better working environment.
 DevOps as a culture can, if working correctly, be applied to an entire organisation to help achieve the overall business objectives.

 DevOps for Startups

-DevOps can play an important role if implemented early with a startup.
-It will give them agility and flexibility if introduced early.
-It can influence how the business grows and develops, putting in place future processes and automations.
-DevOps gives a sustainable power for the company in the market, and the ability to compete strongly with competitors.
+The DevOps methodology can play an important role if implemented early with a startup.
+This is because it will give them agility and flexibility if introduced early.
+As well as influence how the business grows and develops, putting in place future processes and automation.
+DevOps gives sustainable power for the company in the market, and the ability to compete strongly with competitors.

-An example of why DevOps is important for startups.
-‘SaaSy’ an example SaaS startup has launched its product to the market.
+For instance, ‘SaaSy’ is our example SaaS startup that has launched its product to the market.
 Early signs show that sales are going well and that they are making a small profit with the user base increasing, the product is in need of upgrading.
 The founder isn’t interested in further developing the product to satisfy customer needs and the customers are slowly finding more issues resulting in a loss of use, trust and ultimately churn.

 If DevOps had been implemented the product would have been continually developed, integrated and delivered to customers.